IIIT-Sricity-FSD-2024-2028/15_RisingEmber/README.md

 * **Binding Verdicts:** Ability to trigger immediate fund release or refunds based on the investigation.

 ### 🏦 For Banking Server (External System)
-* **Transaction Processing:** securely handles real-time debit and credit operations via API.
+* **Transaction Processing:** Securely handles real-time debit and credit operations via API.
 * **Escrow Management:** Maintains funds in a "Locked/Holding" state until an explicit release signal is received.
 * **Refund Execution:** Processes partial or full refunds instantly upon receiving a verdict trigger from the Arbitrator.

 ---

 ## 👥 Team: 15_RisingEmber